the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 While individuals already work at implementing some of these changes and teaching these skills it has not yet reached a systemic level.

+Additionally, this table tries to cover all domains that rely on software tools in at least a basic level.
+Certain fields, e.g. sciences relying on simulations, might require higher skill levels in the SE competencies as software development is a large part of their actual research.

 |       | Bachelor | Master | PhD | PostDoc | PI/Professor |
 | ----  | ------ | ------ | ---   | ------  | ---|
 | DOCBB | They should be aware that RSEs exist and that software has different quality aspects | Same as Bachelor | They should know where they can get help, and maybe able to use libraries | same as PhD | They should know the skills of an RSE and when they might need one in their group |